spacepy/spacepy/QuickStart/index.rst

 Pycdf - Python Access to NASA CDF Library
 =========================================

-pycdf provides a "pythonic" interface to the NASA CDF library (currently read-only).
+pycdf provides a "pythonic" interface to the NASA CDF library.
 It requires that the base C library be properly installed.
 The module can then be imported, e.g.::

     >>> import spacepy.pycdf as cdf